taazarel/Voheim/WIP/Dungeon of cooperation.md

 ### Architecture
 Pillars of stone trees, look like stumps.
 Have text written on them in the Itë tradition.
 ### Defenses
-Is in the middle of a lake protected by a young
+Is in the middle of a lake protected by a young black dragon.
+Which guards the ruin as their lair in a deal with [[Kotöröt]].
+The dragon is poisoning the water supply, but will not interfere with the party on their quest.
+Far from it.
+It will protect the party from outsiders whilst the ritual is taking place.

 ### History

 ### Tourism